aman-arya/Discrete-logarithm-problem/README.md

 ## Setup
-This script requires that [SageMath](https://www.sagemath.org/) be installed to solve the system of linear equations.
+This script requires that [SageMath](https://www.sagemath.org/) be installed.